amitha6/flask01/README.md

 # flask01

-Implementation of two APIS's /report and /ingest. /ingest API will consume a metric-data point with three metric points and /report endpoint will return the JSON object of average of collected datapoints over a day and month.
+Implementation of two APIS endpoints /report and /ingest. /ingest API will consume a metric-data point with three metric points and /report endpoint will return the JSON object of average of collected datapoints over a day and month.
 Both the API's are implemented in Flask with MongoDB databse.

 How to run the code: